Power Ranger Toys

 Pros:

-- Includes multiple Zords, figures, and accessories
+• Includes multiple Zords, figures, and accessories

-- Offers several combination possibilities
+• Offers several combination possibilities to explore

-- Good for kids who enjoy more involved play
+• A good match for kids who enjoy more involved play

 Cons: